 - Now follow the instructions to set up Face ID or Touch ID on your new iPhone.

 - Once Face ID or Touch ID is set up, tap the “Transfer from iPhone” button to begin transferring your data from your old iPhone to your new iPhone.
 You can also choose whether to transfer various settings, such as Apple Pay and Siri, from your old iPhone to your new iPhone.

-Believe it or not, the place you may see the most benefit from Apple’s new iPhone Migration tool is at the Apple Store itself.
+Believe it or not, the place you may see the most benefit from Apple’s Quick Start tool is at the Apple Store itself.
 Customers commonly wait around the Apple Store after buying a new iPhone to use the Wi-Fi to download their iCloud backup to their new device.